txusms/bookmarks-new-tab-firefox/README.md

-# React New Tab
+# Bookmarks New Tab
-New tab extension built using react
+Simple new tab extension like Safari browser.

 ## What's new
 * **Customization** - It is possible to now add user defined CSS and customize the extension